 He has walking Easter eggs as minions and tall sentinel eggs.
-He and his allies were known to be enemies with the villain Pitch, more commonly known as The Boogeyman.
+The Easter Bunny and his allies were known to be enemies with the villain Pitch, more commonly known as The Boogeyman.

 What is Easter?

-Easter, which may also be known as Pascha or Resurrection Day is a festival recalling and paying respect to the resurrection of Jesus from the dead.
+Easter, which may also be known as Pascha or Resurrection Day, is a festival recalling and paying respect to the resurrection of Jesus from the dead.
 It is stated in the New Testament to have happened on the third day of Jesus’s burial after his crucifixion in 30 AD.
-The festival is observed as a culmination of the Passion of Jesus and Lent, which is 40-day fasting.
+The festival is observed as a culmination of the Passion of Jesus and Lent, 40-day fasting.

 When is Easter Sunday?